-Motoring journalist Maria McCarthy isn't at all pleased that the 'car tax' disc is to be abolished as of October 2014.
+Motoring journalist Maria McCarthy isn't at all pleased that the 'car tax' disc is to be abolished on 1 October 2014.
 How about you?

 I'm unashamedly old-school when it comes to technology.

 I get nervous about the idea of losing the information being held on my computer and always print out hard copies of anything important.